 Based on a book by Evan Hunter (who, also, wrote the screenplay), Strangers When We Meet is a quiet melodrama that intelligently explores the complex nature of infidelity.
 Kim stars opposite Kirk Douglas as Margaret, a love-starved housewife frustrated by her husband’s continual indifference.
 Douglas plays the part of Larry, a man who has, also, become alienated from his spouse.
 When Margaret and Larry meet, they soon start a steamy love affair.
 But, these two star-crossed lovers, eventually, realize that they are not living in a vacuum, and they must face the inevitable question of how this affair is going to end.
 Behind the scenes, Douglas and Kim’s different working styles made for some tense moments on set, but that same tension translates to incredible chemistry on film.
 Some of the love scenes between Maggie and Larry are absolutely sizzling.
 But be forewarned, this film can be a little slow-moving in spots and the tone is quite downbeat.
 That said, this film's talented cast (which includes Walter Matthau and Ernie Kovacs) elevate the subject matter far beyond its melodramatic roots.
 If you love dramatic character studies, Strangers When We Meet is an entertaining and fascinating film.

 This is one of those situations where if Kim’s part was larger, the film itself would be a lot higher on this list.
-But, even though Kim, certainly, makes her presence felt in this film, the focus really falls on star, Tyrone Power.
-Immensely popular when it first came out, The Eddy Duchin Story, appropriately enough, tells the tragic life story of popular pianist and bandleader, Eddy Duchin (Power).
-Kim plays the relatively small, but crucial, role of socialite, Marjorie Oelrichs.
+Even though Kim, certainly, makes her presence felt in this film, the focus really falls on its star, Tyrone Power, as the titular Eddy.
+Immensely popular when it first came out, The Eddy Duchin Story, appropriately enough, tells the tragic life story of popular pianist and bandleader Eddy Duchin (Power).
+Kim plays the relatively small, but crucial, role of socialite Marjorie Oelrichs.
 Marjorie takes it upon herself to become Eddy’s biggest promoter and soon becomes the unequivocal love of his life.
-She acts as a stabilizing force in his life, supporting and encouraging him throughout his career.
+She acts as a stabilizing force for Eddy, supporting and encouraging him throughout his career.
 However, it seems Eddy’s happiness is not meant to last forever.
 Tyrone Power gives a pitch-perfect performance as Duchin, even going so far as to do all his own finger work in the piano scenes with incredibly convincing results.
 Fans of Duchin are likely to be very pleased with this sensitive and reverent bio-pic, even though the facts do get a bit muddled in places.
-But, of course, it’s a movie, not a documentary.
+But, of course, this is a movie, not a documentary.
 The film, also, features more than enough extended piano scenes to charm any would-be pianist or fan of early “sweet” jazz.
 And if that doesn’t get you, the bittersweet story of this lovely film romance probably will.
 This is a very moving film, bound to leave any sentimentalist sniffling into their Kleenex.

 When I first wrote this top ten, I wasn’t going to include an honorable mention since all of my favorite Kim Novak films had been accounted for.
 But, then I realized that I would be doing a great disservice to Kim by not mentioning her starring role in Jeanne Eagels.
 Produced and directed by George Sidney, this fictionalized biography of Broadway star (and former Ziegfeld girl), Jeanne Eagels, seems to be a polarizing film among fans.
 Some absolutely adore it and others completely dismiss it.
 At its heart, the film is a backstage melodrama about the rise of a star, but it’s really Kim’s presence that makes it worth seeing.
 She carries the movie beautifully as the determined Jeanne.
 Although Jeanne Eagels takes many liberties with the real Jeanne's life (such as making her a former “hootchie-kootchie” dancer), it offers a sexy and challenging role for the talented Kim.
 Simply a must see for Kim Novak fans.

-If you would like to learn more about the life and films of the lovely Kim Novak, I highly recommend the book Kim Novak on Camera by Larry Kleno.
-However, I warn you, it can be quite difficult to find.
+If you would like to learn more about the life and films of the lovely Kim Novak, I recommend the books, Kim Novak on Camera (1980) by Larry Kleno and Kim Novak: Reluctant Goddess (1986) by Peter Harry Brown.
+However, I warn you, they both can be quite difficult to find.